Pollen Allergies: Symptoms & Natural Support Strategies

 Optimize Vitamin D Levels

 Vitamin D is critical for your immune system.
-Low levels of vitamin D is associated with chronic inflammation and a risk of developing allergies.
+Low levels of vitamin D are associated with chronic inflammation and a risk of developing allergies.
 While getting sun exposure on a regular basis is essential for your vitamin D levels, it is difficult to meet your needs, especially when working indoors or living in a colder climate.

 To optimize your vitamin D levels, I recommend 1,000 I of vitamin D3 with 4.5 mcg of K2 per 25 lbs of body weight daily.
 Vitamin D3/K2 is a potent supplement that can help to optimize your vitamin D levels when taken daily (22).